kritikagarg/cs533-f25/assignments/Wright/4/README.md

 ### Directories
 All work for this assignment is organized under `assignments/Wright/4` and separated into these folders and files:
-- **framable** - HTML files that attempt to iframe the assigned public sites (index + 100 test pages).
+- **framable** - html files that attempt to iframe the assigned public sites (index + 100 test pages)
-- **frame-path-attack** - This code demonstrates of showing how `Path` is not sufficient to protect cookies.
+- **frame-path-attack** - this code demonstrates of showing how `Path` is not sufficient to protect cookies
-- **results** - Partial summary demonstrating framing results from sampled sites.
+- **results** - partial summary demonstrating framing results from sampled sites
-- **full_100results** - Complete dataset of all 100 tested sites and their framing results.
+- **full_100results** - complete dataset of all 100 tested sites and their framing results
 - **extra_credit - showcasing bypassing the 10 websites
+- **screenshots** - consist of screenshots
-- **README.md** - contains assignment description, methods, results, extra credit, and video links.
+- **README.md** - contains assignment description, methods, results, extra credit, and video links

 ---